 Over a year ago, Jamie did a half hour TV interview with NTN24 (Nuesta Tele Noticias, a major Spanish TV channel) for their show Lideres (Translation leaders) which was shown in 21 countries with an audience of 41 million people.
 His work has also been featured on Good Day New York (TV interview), Fox news (TV), New York Magazine, Whitehot Magazine, Untitled Magazine, The Examiner, Artslife, Artribune, Artiholics, Decompoz Magazine (print), 20minutos España, Nolita Hearts, Escape into Life, The New York Optimist and also collaborated with Diesel for a large installation in Union Square NYC and on Galleries Lafayette in Paris.
 Jamie has contributed with major brands like Ash Shoes, Rise Sport and LA|in Living.
 Jamie has shown in Russia, Spain, Canada, Miami, and numerous galleries in New York City including: Petzel Gallery, Whitebox NY, Elga Wimmer PCC, The Gabarron Foundation, Flowers Gallery, Rush Gallery, Art Mora and many more.
 He also participated in a group show curated by Vida Sabbaghi at the Queens Museum which was very well received by the museum and the press.

 Triangulation is the formation of or division into triangles while a fractal is an abstract object used to describe and simulate naturally occurring objects.
 My process involves constructing, deconstructing and fragmenting images, data, and information geometrically into triangulated segments.
 I have developed a unique style and execution of my work to unify it but the soul of it depends on the inspiration and the statement I am making.
-My latest inspiration and series consists of a mixture between technology, quantum physics, idealism vs. materialism and physical art.
+My latest inspiration and series consists of a mixture of technology, quantum physics, idealism vs. materialism and physical art.